Depth of soil to remove (excavation).

 Accuracy and Disclaimer

-Earthwork calculations are estimates based on simplified rectangular geometry and average depths.
-Actual site conditions, soil types, moisture content, and compaction requirements will affect quantities.
-This tool is for preliminary estimation.
-Use detailed survey data and cross-section analysis for bid-level takeoffs.
-Consult a licensed civil engineer for grading design.
+Earthwork calculations are estimates based on average depths and simplified rectangular geometry.
+Actual volumes depend on field survey data, soil types, compaction requirements, and site-specific conditions.
+This tool is for preliminary planning and budgeting.
+Use survey cross-sections and professional grading plans for contract-level takeoffs.
+Consult a licensed civil engineer for sites with retaining walls, drainage requirements, or environmental considerations.

 Conclusion